OfficeDev/office-js-docs-pr/docs/publish/stage-outlook-add-in-azure.md

 ---
 title: Stage an Outlook add-in on Microsoft Azure with Visual Studio
-description: Learn how to deploy an add-in web app to Azure and sideload the add-in for testing in an Office client application. ms.date: 09/25/2024 ms.localizationpriority: medium
+description: Learn how to deploy an Outlook add-in web app to Azure and sideload the add-in for testing in Outlook. ms.date: 09/25/2024 ms.localizationpriority: medium
 ---